fluxcd/flux2/README.md

 . <(gotk completion bash)
 ```

-Binaries for macOS and Linux AMD64/ARM64 are available to download on the
+Binaries for macOS, Windows and Linux AMD64/ARM are available to download on the
 [release page](https://github.com/fluxcd/toolkit/releases).

 Verify that your cluster satisfies the prerequisites with: